edgelesssys/constellation/dev-docs/workflows/pull-request.md

 * `ci` for things that are CI related

 and `<title>` is all lower case (except proper names, including acronyms).
-Ticket numbers shouldn't be part of the title.
+Ticket numbers shouldn’t be part of the title.

 In case the scope of your PR is too wide, use the alternative format.